You Can Have The Best Sales Book of 2021 For Free

 — Edward Henry

-On February 17, 2021, Edward releases an eBook version of this informative and inspiring read to access for free for until February 22, 2021.
+On February 17, 2021, Edward released the eBook version of this informative and inspiring read to access for free for until February 22, 2021.
 He hopes his experiences, learnings, and honesty bring his readers what they need to grow their careers while discovering their passion for the sales field.

 “Selling honest is the most authentic way of defining yourself as a sales professional.”
 Edward discusses his journey to developing a program that gives a direct approach to solving the sales industry's problems.
 While everyone in sales deals with challenges and makes mistakes, Edward was no different.
 He discusses how creating the essential way to sell brought a change for himself, his team, and the entire sales industry.
 “That part of my life started a mission in the Edward Henry Company to bring values to the business that were more than just making messages and false promises.”
 Edward is happy to finally bring his readers what they’ve been searching for to take the next step in their career, reach beyond their potential, and find that selling honest is what they need.